nikolas1301/ReconfigurableModularManipulator/README.md

 # ReconfigurableModularManipulator
-The design and programming of aa reconfigurable modular manipulator.
+The design and programming of a reconfigurable modular manipulator.